 In February 2019 the Company entered into a fifteen-year lease for three manufacturing units in Enfield, United Kingdom with option to terminate the lease in February 2029.
 In addition to base rent, the Company is obligated to pay its proportionate share of building operating expenses and real estate taxes in excess of base year amounts.
-In March 2021, the Company surrendered one of the units.
+In March 2021, one of the units were split in two separate unit and the Company surrendered one of the units.
 Upon the surrender, the Company recognized a \$0.1 million gain in other (expense) income after recognizing a termination fee of \$0.2 million.
 The Company has no further obligations for the surrendered unit and the right of use asset and lease liability which were recorded for this unit have been written off in the relevant period.
-The Company subleased two of the three units to two third parties with lease terms ranging from October, 2021 to February 2029 and October 2026, respectively.
-The Company is actively seeking to sublease or assign the lease arrangements relating to the final unit to a third party.
-The Company completed an asset impairment analysis of the right-of-use lease concluding the undiscounted cash flows exceeded the carrying value as of June 30, 2022.
+The Company subleased two of the three units to third parties with lease terms ranging from October, 2021 to February 2029 and October 2026, respectively.
+The Company is actively seeking to sublease or assign the lease arrangements relating to the final unit.
+The Company completed an asset impairment analysis of the right-of-use lease concluding the undiscounted cash flows exceeded the carrying value as of September 30, 2022.